Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The UI as a whole could use some work in terms of accessibility.

 It is a rather versatile cloud backup solution that offers a lot in terms of the feature set, including its backup and restore capabilities, as well as many other options available.
-It is relatively fast and covers a lot of ground in terms of how many applications it can work with.
-However, there are limitations to what it can do, some of them are relatively minor, while others can be significant, depending on the user’s needs.
+It is relatively fast and covers much ground regarding how many applications it can safeguard.
+However, there are limitations to what it can do.
+Some of them are relatively minor, while others can be significant, depending on the user’s needs.

 avepoint landing page

-AvePoint has a rather standard set of features when it comes to Microsoft 365 backup capabilities – it can work with SharePoint, Exchange, O365 Groups, Teams, Planner, Project Online, and public folders.
-It is GDPR-compliant in a multitude of ways, such as auditing, accountability, DSAR processing, the right to be forgotten, and so on.
+AvePoint has a relatively standard set of features regarding Microsoft 365 backup capabilities – it can work with SharePoint, Exchange, O365 Groups, Teams, Planner, Project Online, and public folders.
+It is GDPR-compliant in many ways, such as auditing, accountability, DSAR processing, the right to be forgotten, etc.

 AvePoint Features and Benefits: